-These are some of the projects carried out by Lotus in the past.
+These are some of the larger projects carried out by Lotus recently.

 Horses and Corral